 The Inspectorate has established a Committee for the Regulatory Basis, which is responsible for issuing and revising regulatory guidelines.
+The latter is the case when it becomes apparent that some aspects of a guideline no longer reflect the state of the art.
+Moreover, the Committee for Regulatory Basis reviews the guidelines systematically on a regular basis, at the latest every ten years.
+However, most guidelines are reviewed earlier.
 Drafts are produced by working groups on the basis of a specification.
 The Committee reviews drafts for public consultations and publication.
 The results of the public consultations and the decisions taken by ENSI are documented.
 Finally, each regulatory guideline has to be approved by ENSI's Director General.

-The Inspectorate participates in the following WENRA groups: "Reactor Harmonisation Working Group" and "Working Group on Waste and Decommissioning".
+The Inspectorate participates in the following WENRA groups: "Reactor Harmonisation Working Group", "Working Group on Waste and Decommissioning" and "Inspection Working Group".
 In the area of waste and decommissioning, the incorporation of the Safety Reference Levels has been successfully completed.